deniz195/fipt/docs/source/sop.rst

     :width: 45%

-Be careful to put only one separator and to place it correctly in the relevant region.
+**Be careful, put only one separator and to place it correctly in the relevant region.**

 - Apply 300ul of electrolyte on the separator